todbot/electron-blink1-toy/README.md

 #### Note:
 On certain OS + Electron version combinations, `node-hid` will need to be recompiled for Electron, so you will need C compiler installed.
+This is not normally needed for Mac & Windows.

 For more details on what you need, see:
 * https://github.com/nodejs/node-gyp#installation